Qualities, challenges and future of genetic algorithms: a literature review: Genetic Algorithms

-After selecting promising parents based on fitness or rank, the crossover (recombination) step combines their genetic material to create two new solutions in the population. most of the literature in GAs uses the single-point, or double-point crossover, even though several variants and alternatives do exist (\cite{mirjalili2019genetic}).
-The crossover allows to explore other regions of the search space, and to combine successful lower-level solution building blocks together in order to construct higher-order good solutions.
+After selecting promising parents based on fitness or rank, recombination step combines their genetic material to create two new entities in the population.
+This is an essential step of the GA, in which self-replicating entities transmit their genotype to the next generation, ideally saving good characteristics, and discarding bad characteristics.
+These offspring share a combination of the genetic information of their two parents, which allows them to explore new regions of the search space -that is, new phenotypes-, taking advantage of previous evaluations.
+With the idea that two performant parents have been selected, recombination allows to mix their genotypes together to evolve a potentially more performant child.

+Most of the literature in GAs is inspired from the \textit{single-point}, or \textit{double-point} crossover, even though several variants and alternatives do exist (\cite{mirjalili2019genetic}).
+Considering again \textit{monoploid} entities, with parent Black and White, their chromosome cross at a given point: the \textit{crossover point}.
+This point is unique in single-point crossover, and could be at any locus.
+Its \textit{locus} is typically chosen at random, according to a uniform distribution.
+Each locus is as likely as the others to be the crossover point.
+This is denoted by the terminology \textit{single-point uniform crossover}, illustrated in Figure \ref{single-crossover}.
+A frequent alternative is \textit{double-point uniform crossover}, that simply adds a second crossover point to make the recombination finer, as illustrated in Figure \ref{double-crossover}.
+Figure \ref{crossover-binary} provides an instance of single-point uniform crossover in a binary encoding environment.
+These methods are very natural in GAs, as they represent entities with a sequence of genes.

+This crossover mechanism is the most frequent implementation of the recombination step.
+It borrows from biology in genetic recombination, and corresponds to the process called synapsis during \textit{meiosis}, the cell division of germ (reproductive) cells.
+The swapping of genetic information creates genetic variation and diversity.
+In GAs, this diversity is controlled by a probability that the crossover occurs.
+This is denoted the \textit{crossover probability} or \textit{crossover rate}.
+If this rate is equal to 0.9 for instance, this is the probability that the two offspring are generated by the above process.
+In 10\% of the cases, children genotypes are the exact copies of the parents, without recombination.
+This allows to control the stability or diversity of the population during search, to make the algorithm faster or more robust during search, depending on the constraints of the problem.